 In 2014, after over 12 years of discussing collaboration possibilities, he joined Cygnet-Texkimp Ltd in Northwich, Cheshire, where he offers turn-key solutions for Carbon Fibre Production Facilities.

-Daniel Pichler has more than 30 years experience in carbon fiber, composite materials, and other high performance materials and components.
-He is Partner / joint Managing Director with CarbConsult GmbH – specialists in strategy and technical consulting in carbon fiber, composite materials, and others.
-CarbConsult’s clients have included carbon fiber and composites companies, chemical companies, investor groups and other interested parties in Europe, Asia and the US.
-Previously, he has lead carbon fiber businesses and business development with SGL Group, AKSA (now DOWAksa), Holding Company Composites, Armco, and others.
+Daniel Pichler has more than 35 years experience in carbon fiber, composite materials, and other high performance materials and components.
+He is Partner / joint Managing Director of CarbConsult GmbH – specialists in strategy, restructuring and technical consulting in carbon fiber, composite materials, and other specialty materials.
+CarbConsult’s clients include carbon fiber and composites companies, chemical companies, investor groups and other interested parties in Europe, Asia and the US.
+Previously, Mr. Pichler has lead carbon fiber businesses and developed business with Hitco Carbon Composites (Armco Inc.), SGL Group, AKSA (now DOWAksa), HCC/Prepreg-ACM and others.
+Dan lives in Florida and spends summers in Sweden.

 Andrew Mafeld has over thirty years of experience in the global composites industry covering the carbon, glass and natural fibre sectors.
 He is the founder and Managing Director of the Connectra group of companies, a Swedish based international business development consultancy working in composites materials.